 Why is it that some people can get more done in a day than others?
 What differentiates us normal people from the movers and shakers of the world?
 We’re all allotted the same 24 hours per day, 7 days a week.
-Yet some of us struggle to keep up with tasks, while others are known for effectively tackling everything that is in their pipeline.
+Yet some of us struggle to keep up with tasks, while others are known for effectively tackling everything that’s in their pipeline.

 They Plan Ahead – Productive people are planners, either by nature or because they’ve realized that a day planned has a higher chance of going better than one unplanned.
-Think about your responsibilities for the day and week and allocate time in each day towards activities to meet them.
+Think about your responsibilities for the day and the week and allocate time in each day towards activities to meet them.

 They Don’t Stretch Themselves Too Thin – It can be hard….yes.
 Don’t be afraid to say “no” to new requests that you simply don’t have the bandwidth for.
 It’s better to turn things down, than to accept and deliver them late or with less than stellar results.
 Television show producer extraordinaire, Shonda Rhimes once mentioned in an interview that she had to become comfortable with telling people “No, I can’t do that”-and without explanation no less.
 Self-preservation is your biggest asset, and can be you’re biggest gatekeeper of your sanity.

 They Stick To Agendas – Meetings can be by far one of the biggest time wasters if agendas are not created or adhered to-personal experience here.
 From small talks to family plans, it’s super easy to get off-topic and casually slip into various, and often random directions.
 Productive people make the most of meetings and address agenda items one by one, tabling any off-topic inquiries or suggestions until the end of the meeting.